sst/guide/_chapters/adding-auth-to-our-serverless-app.md

 We are using this command instead of `npm install` because there's [a known issue with CDK](https://docs.serverless-stack.com/known-issues) where mismatched versions can cause a problem.

-### Securing access to uploaded files
+### Securing Access to Uploaded Files

-We are creating a specific IAM policy to secure the files our user will upload to our S3 bucket.
+We are creating a specific IAM policy to secure the files our users will upload to our S3 bucket.

 ``` js
 // Policy granting access to a specific folder in the bucket